Effective from 24th December 2021

 2.2.
 Lumi shall:

-(a) if and to the extent required within the express scope of the Services, use commercially reasonable efforts to make the Lumi Apps available to Respondents free of charge via the Online Stores and subject to each Respondent’s acceptance of the App T&Cs and their ability to download, install and operate the Lumi Apps App on a compatible device;
+(a) if and to the extent required within the express scope of the Services, use commercially reasonable efforts to make the Lumi Apps available to Respondents free of charge via the Online Stores and subject to each Respondent’s acceptance of the App terms and conditions and their ability to download, install and operate the Lumi App on a compatible device;

 (b) host (or procure hosting of) event content and Respondent Data in accordance with Clause 8; and